andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 RESULT - 1 2 3 4 5

 ## WITH
 It is used to specify a temporary named result set, also named a common table expression (CTE).
-It is derived from a simple query and can be defined within the scope of a single SELECT, INSERT, UPDATE,, DELETE statement or in a CREATE VIEW statement as part of defining SELECT statement.
+It is derived from a simple query and can be defined within the scope of a single SELECT, INSERT, UPDATE, DELETE statement or in a CREATE VIEW statement as part of defining SELECT statement.

 e.g.